Farama-Foundation/PettingZoo/docs/classic/rps.md

 ### Arguments

 ```
-rps.env(additional_action_pairs=0, max_cycles=15)
+rps.env(num_actions=3, max_cycles=15)
 ```

-`additional_action_pairs`:  number of additional action pairs to expand the game of Rock, Paper, Scissors.
-If only one additional action pair is required, the game is expanded to Rock, Paper, Scissors, Lizard, Spock.
+`num_actions`:  number of actions applicable in the game.
+The default value is 3 for the game of Rock, Paper, Scissors.
+This argument must be an integer greater than 3 and with odd parity.
+If the value given is 5, the game is expanded to Rock, Paper, Scissors, Lizard, Spock.

 `max_cycles`:  after max_cycles steps all agents will return done.